fg-floriangirard/odin-recipes/README.md

 # Project : Recipes

 ## About
-In this project, I built a basic recipe website using the basic HTML & CSS knowledge acquired during The Odin Project foundations course.
+In this project, I built a basic recipe website using the HTML & CSS knowledge acquired during The Odin Project foundations course.

 ## Links
 - [Enjoy the recipes here!](https://fg-floriangirard.github.io/odin-recipes/)